mouhamaddev/Shell-Dev-Environment-Setup/README.md

 # Shell-Dev-Environment-Setup

 I've found myself repeatedly setting up the Django and Angular development environment daily, going through the routine of navigating to the folder via terminal, initiating a virtual environment, and launching the development environment for each application.
-So, I've crafted a shell script to automate these mundane yet essential tasks :)
+So, I created a simple shell script to automate these simple tasks :)

 To use this script:
 1) Clone this repo